Epirius/Chess_OOP/README.md

 I use GraphicHelperMethods.java which is code i imported from semsteroppgave 1.

-see "Class Diagram.png" for an overview of the program.
+see "Class Diagram.png" for an overview of the program. see this video for a short example of the program running: https://streamable.com/zm6jyp

 to run:
 - git pull the project.